-Erna Solberg, prime minister of Norway since 2013, has been re-elected, but her Conservative party won just 48/169 seats in parliament.
-Now she must share power to achieve a majority.
-Coalitions are part of governmental life in Scandinavia, with long-term stability giving proof of their success…
+Erna Solberg, prime minister of Norway since 2013, has been re-elected.
+But, with her Conservative party winning just 48/169 seats in parliament, she must share power to survive.
+Coalitions are part of life in Scandinavia, with long-term stability giving proof of their success…

 On Monday the prime minister of Norway, Erna Solberg, was returned to power.
-But with her Conservative Party (Høyre) receiving just forty eight seats in the 169-seat chamber, seven seats fewer than her Labour Party (AP) rival, Jonas Gahr Støre, she has been forced to share power to achieve an overall majority.
+But with her Conservative Party (Høyre / Høgre) receiving just forty eight seats in the 169-seat chamber, seven seats fewer than her Labour Party (Arbeiderpartiet / Arbeidarpartiet) rival, Jonas Gahr Støre, she has been forced to share power to achieve an overall majority.

 Unlike Britain’s somewhat unexpected coalition of 2010, however, where it was reported that Gordon Brown was so unprepared entering negotiations that he did sums on the back of a paper napkin, there will be no hastily arranged backroom deals over the next few weeks in Oslo.
-Without a majority government since 1961, Norwegians were fully prepared for a coalition, indeed expecting one, and parties forged their alliances long before the vote, meaning that Norwegians essentially cast their vote for a “block” rather than a specific party.
-As fans of Borgen will know, it is the same situation every election for voters in Denmark (without a majority government since 1909), and, as Angela Merkel’s recent difficulties show, in Germany and the Netherlands.
+Without a majority government since 1961, Norwegians were fully prepared for a coalition, indeed expecting one, and parties forged their alliances long before the vote, meaning that Norwegians essentially cast their vote for a ‘block’ rather than a specific party.
+As fans of Borgen will know, it is the same set-up for voters in Denmark (without a majority government since 1909), and, as Angela Merkel’s recent difficulties show, in Germany and the Netherlands.